shrutibala1/BetterCart/README.md

 Utilizing knowledge graph embeddings, BetterCart provides healthier substitutes for ingredients for the user.
 Based upon a substitution research dataset created by the Institute of Data Science at Maastricht University and an open-source nutritional dataset from the USDA, our application aids our users take the next effortless step toward a healthier diet.

-2023 | Hanyang Li, Nikhita Guntu, Shruti Bala, Ethan Kacena-Merrell
+HooHacks 2023 | Hanyang Li, Nikhita Guntu, Shruti Bala, Ethan Kacena-Merrell